raja21068/ReplyWise-Local/README.md

 ## Recommended v0.1 Test Flow

 Start with one channel and one test contact.
+Use WhatsApp first.
+Test WeChat later because it depends on WeChat Web availability for your account.

 ```txt
 1. Start dashboard